USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixB_emissions_control.md

 ### B.6.1 Summary Output to Processor-Specific Logfiles
 Diagnostic output is an important feature of the new emissions module, DESID.
 Because the impact of emissions is so critical for CMAQ predictions and because the features available for scaling emissions are now quite complex, a comprehensive text-based output has been added to the CMAQ logfiles to enhance transparency.

 The logfiles now provide several lists of information to help protect users from mistakes like inconsistent naming between emissions and CMAQ speciation.
 First, CMAQ reports for each stream the number and names of all the surrogate species that were not used.
-Second, prints the names of surrogates that the user told it to look for but that it could not find on any of the emission streams.
+Second, it prints the names of surrogates that the user told it to look for but that it could not find on any of the emission streams.
 If the environment variable:
 ```
 setenv CTM_EMISCHK Y         #> Abort CMAQ if missing surrogates from emissions Input files
 ```
 is set to 'Y' or 'True', then the model will abort if it cannot find any individual surrogate.
 If the variable is set to 'N' or 'False' then CMAQ will print a warning and proceed.

-Finally, CMAQ loops through stream and outputs the size distribution modes available for each stream and the full list of every emission instructions applied to each stream.
+Finally, CMAQ loops through streams and outputs the size distribution modes available for each stream and the full list of every emission instructions applied to each stream.
 These are ordered by CMAQ species (with 'i', 'j', and 'k' modes listed separately) and surrogate species name so that a full understanding of the scaling rules applied to each CMAQ species' emissions can be grasped quickly.
-Columns are printed for the applicable region of the grid, the phase/mode applied, the input scale factor, the scaling basis, the operation, and the final scale factor applied taking into account any molecular weight conversions, if needed, and size distribution fractions.
+Columns are printed for the applicable region(s) of the grid, the phase/mode applied, the input scale factor, the scaling basis, the operation, and the final scale factor applied taking into account any molecular weight conversions, if needed, and size distribution fractions.

 ### B.6.2 Diagnostic Gridded Output Files
 Many complex scaling procedures are now possible with DESID.
 Users are advised to confirm that the emissions are scaled the way they have intended.
 One tool to help this step is the Gridded Diagnostic Output.
 This is enabled on a stream-by-stream basis in the CMAQ RunScript with the following options: